Steam-Chat-Bot/node-steam-chat-bot/index.md

 [![Stats](https://nodei.co/npm/steam-chat-bot.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/steam-chat-bot/)
 [![Downloads](https://nodei.co/npm-dl/steam-chat-bot.png?months=6&height=3)](https://nodei.co/npm/steam-chat-bot/)

-### Note: In 2.1.1 GithubTrigger is currently broken.
+### Note: In 2.1.1 & 2.2.0 GithubTrigger is currently broken.
 It does not work with the new webserver correctly.
 This should be fixed by next release.

-####Edit: Still broken as of 2.2.0
+####Edit: fixed in development

 # steam-chat-bot